Single-valued integration and double copy: Verdier duality and differential forms

 We recast the previous discussion in terms of the single-valued period map.
 Let us fix $k=\QQ$ for simplicity (see Remark \ref{rem:sv recipe number field} below for the case of a general number field) and let $(X,A,B)$ satisfy $(\star)_\QQ$.
 For any integer $r$, consider the object of $\mathcal{H}:$

 defined in Example \ref{ex: cohomXAB}.
 By Theorem \ref{thm: PDNCD} we have an isomorphism in $\mathcal{H}$:

-The fact that this isomorphism preserves the rational structures in de Rham cohomology is not in fact proved in Theorem \ref{thm: PDNCD}.
-It is true, but will not in fact be needed in this paper.
+The fact that this isomorphism preserves the rational structures in de Rham cohomology and is compatible with the action of the real Frobenius in the Betti realisation is not in fact proved in Theorem \ref{thm: PDNCD}.
+It is true, but will not be needed in this paper.

-Let $\omega$ be a closed differential form in $\Gamma(X,\A^{2n-r}_X(\log A\cup B)(-B))$ and denote by $[\omega]$ the corresponding class in $H_{\mathrm{dR}}\otimes_\QQ\CC\simeq H^{2n-r}_{\mathrm{dR},\mathrm{an}}(X\min A \;\mathrm{mod}\; B)$.
-Let $\nu$ be a closed differential form in $\Gamma(X,\A^{r}_X(\log A\cup B)(-A))$ and denote by $[\nu(n)]$ the class in $H_{\mathrm{dR}}^\vee\otimes_\QQ\CC$ which corresponds to the class of $(2\pi i)^{-n}\nu$ in $H^{r}_{\mathrm{dR},\mathrm{an}}(X\min B \;\mathrm{mod}\; A)$.
+Let $\omega$ be a closed differential form in $\Gamma(X,\A^{2n-r}_X(\log A\cup B)(-B))$ and denote by $[\omega]$ the corresponding class in $H_{\mathrm{dR}}\otimes_\QQ\CC\simeq H^{2n-r}_{\mathrm{dR},\mathcal{C}^\infty}(X\min A \;\mathrm{mod}\; B)$.
+Let $\nu$ be a closed differential form in $\Gamma(X,\A^{r}_X(\log A\cup B)(-A))$ and denote by $[\nu(n)]$ the class in $H_{\mathrm{dR}}^\vee\otimes_\QQ\CC$ which corresponds to the class of $(2\pi i)^{-n}\nu$ in $H^{r}_{\mathrm{dR},\mathcal{C}^\infty}(X\min B \;\mathrm{mod}\; A)$.
 We then have a matrix coefficient

+By the results proved earlier, every matrix coefficient can be represented using differential forms $\omega, \nu$ of this type, so the following theorem covers the general case.

 \begin{theorem} The single-valued map is computed by the following formula:

 where $\mathrm{conj}:X(\CC)\rightarrow X(\CC)$ denotes complex conjugation. \end{theorem}

 \begin{proof} By definition we have